daniele-athome/game-center-tools/README.md

 advantage that **games will see the controller as if it's attached directly to the gaming system** and will be able to use all its features - something that can't be done with the built-in Sunshine/Moonlight emulation.

+> [!NOTE]
+> This integration will make your controller work only for your gaming (Sunshine) host **but not in Moonlight GUI itself**.
+> This is because of USB/IP taking exclusive access to the controller.
+You must use another device to control the Moonlight GUI (mouse/keyboard).

 Heavily inspired by the USB/IP Arch wiki page, I tried to streamline the process as much as I could, automating almost everything.
 The idea is this: